wjgilmore/dreamfactory-book/README.md

 ### [Chapter 3.
 Generating a Database-backed API](docs/chapter03.md)

-After installing your DreamFactory instance, it’s only natural to want to see what the platform can do.
-For most users, this means generating a database API, because the advantages of doing so are so evident.
+After installing your DreamFactory instance, you'll naturally want to take the platform for a test drive.
+Most users desire to begin by generating a database API, because the advantages of doing so are so evident.
 By merely supplying a set of authentication credentials, DreamFactory will generate an API for any of an array of popular databases, including MySQL, SQL Server, Oracle, PostgreSQL, MongoDB, and others.
-Once generated, you’ll be able to issue REST calls to carry out record creation, retrieval, modification, and deletion tasks.
+Once generated, you can immediately beging issuing REST API calls to carry out record creation, retrieval, modification, and deletion tasks.
 You’ll also be able to perform advanced queries using the REST API, including filters, grouping, joins, limiting, and more.

 ### Chapter 4.
 Authenticating and Monitoring Users